Closed petition We want a world class radiotherapy service accessible for all cancer patients.

-Although cancer survival rates are at their highest level, we accept that cancer survival in England has historically lagged behind the best performing countries in Europe and the World.
-However, it is difficult to compare in a meaningful way due to time lag and issues with data completeness.
-There are different regional practices in data collection and variation in data completeness, eg often regional rather than national data is compared.
+Cancer survival rates are at their highest level, but we accept that cancer survival in England has historically lagged behind the best performing countries in Europe and the World.
+However, it is difficult to make meaningful comparisons due to time lag and issues with data completeness.
 As a result, we should be careful about using these comparisons as a measure of the current performance of the system, although they can be useful as a long-term benchmark.

-Modernising radiotherapy services is crucial to our ambition to increase cancer survival rates, with 55,000 more people surviving 5 years post diagnosis by 2028.
+Modernising radiotherapy services is crucial to improving cancer survival rates, with 55,000 more people surviving 5 years post diagnosis by 2028.
 Over the last two years, we have invested £130m in modernising radiotherapy equipment, with over 80 machines funded for replacement or upgrade across the country since October 2016.
-We are also shortly publishing new radiotherapy service specifications which will establish 11 radiotherapy networks – to ensure that everyone across the country is able to access high quality care.
-The establishment of these networks will be a significant undertaking: we are committed to ensuring their success and therefore intend to provide additional resources over and above the normal funding of radiotherapy services to support their establishment.
+We are also shortly publishing new radiotherapy service specifications to establish 11 radiotherapy networks – ensuring everyone across the country can access high quality care.
+These networks will be a significant undertaking: we are committed to ensuring their success and therefore intend to provide additional resources over and above the normal funding of radiotherapy services to support their establishment.

 Recent advances in radiotherapy using cutting-edge imaging and computing technology have helped target radiation doses at cancer cells more precisely.
-As a result, they enable better outcomes, with improved quality of life for patients and reduced NHS costs in the long term, through patients experiencing fewer side effects.
+Enabling better outcomes, with improved quality of life for patients and reduced NHS costs in the long term, through patients experiencing fewer side effects.

-NHS England has committed £15 million over three years to evaluate treating patients with Stereotactic Ablative Radiotherapy.
-And in April 2012, the Secretary of State announced that £250 million will be invested to build proton beam therapy (PBT) facilities at The Christie Hospital in Manchester and UCLH in London.
-Contracts were signed with Varian Medical Systems, Interserve Construction at The Christie, and Bouygues UK at UCLH at the end of July 2015.
+NHS England committed £15 million over three years to evaluate treating patients with Stereotactic Ablative Radiotherapy.
+In April 2012, the Secretary of State announced a £250 million investment to build proton beam therapy (PBT) facilities at The Christie Hospital in Manchester and UCLH in London.
 The Christie PBT centre became operational from 20th August for patient assessment and treatment planning.
 The UCLH centre will open in summer 2020.

 The Long Term Plan reaffirms our ongoing commitment to modernising radiotherapy (para 3.62) – “Faster, smarter and effective radiotherapy, supported by greater networking of specialised expertise, will mean more patients are offered curative treatment, with fewer side effects and shorter treatment times.”